 In backpacking Laos, the best way for transportation is by bus.
 Transportation is an issue when backpacking the roads of Laos.
 This is highly dye to the long distances.
 In my opinion, the best way to move around is by night buses.
 You will save your accommodation and time while traveling around Laos.
 Prices are cheap if you get local buses.
 If you want to spend more, you can get VIP buses where you can travel more comfortable.
 I went by public transportation and everything was fine.

 You can take the slow boat from the border of Thailand (Chiang Khong) if you are coming from Chiang Rai.
 The slow boat takes two days to get to Luang Prabang, the most touristic place in Laos.
 I didn’t take the slow boat during my trip, but I met people who had the experience and some of them told me that it was worthy, while a few of them said it wasn’t very interesting.
-Prices are around 40 USD, it depends on where you buy the ticket.
-You can read here to get more information about the slow boat.
+Prices are around 40 USD, it depends on your backpacking Laos budget can be an awesome experience!

 Hitchhiking in Laos is hard based in my own personal experience.
 For short distances, it was easy and successful.
 I tried a few times and it took me long times of waiting and trying, to get a ride.
 I was waiting for hours to get a ride for leaving Pakse on the way to Vietnam.
 I had to take finally take the local bus.
 I successfully hitchhiked from Pakse to Champasak and short ride distances around Laos.

 Prices are really cheap when backpacking Laos for accommodation.
 I was paying $4-5 for sleeping.
 Sometimes I paid that price for my own room.
 In Luang Prabang and Vientian, you can find dorms for that price.
 If you are two people traveling, it may be worth it and cheaper to rent your own room.
 It’s going to be almost the same price when you pay for a bed in a dorm.